chartung17/nginx-ee/README.md

 The following are assumptions made in this configuration:

-* The site is https (optional)
+* The site is https
 * The SSL certificate is from LetsEncrypt.com
-* The canonical domain is www.SOMEDOMAIN.com
+* The canonical domain is www.SOMEDOMAIN
 * Nginx is version 1.9.5 or later (and thus supports http2)
 * Paths are standard Ubuntu, change as needed
 * You're using php8.2 via php-fpm